sirkirby/ha-udm-rule-manager/README.md

 ## Limitations

-The integration is currently limited to managing firewall and traffic rules.
+The integration is currently limited to managing firewall, traffic rules, and traffic routes.
 It does not currently support managing other types of rules.

 ## Contributions